Master in Environmental Metrology & Policy Program – for the Betterment of the World

 All applicants must submit a less-than-two-page personal statement describing why the EMAP program would fit their career aspirations.

-- Official Transcripts from all prior higher-education institutions (International applicants who attended institutions outside the United States must use a transcript evaluation service.)
+- Unofficial Transcripts from all prior higher-education institutions (International applicants who attended institutions outside the United States must use a transcript evaluation service.)

 - Three Official Recommendation Letters

 Although applications without GRE scores will be considered, they are still recommended to take and submit their results of GRE as an additional evaluation data point for the admission decision.
 Test scores must be received by the application deadline date.
 Applicants should allow six to eight weeks from the test date for the reporting of scores to the institution.
 Information on registering to take the GRE can be found at: http://www.gre.org/ttindex.html

 Georgetown University's institution code for reporting GRE scores is 5244.

 All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the admission requirement of the Graduate School of Arts and Sciences.
 Proficiency can be demonstrated by the receipt of a bachelor's or advanced degree from an accredited institution of higher education in the United States or from a university where English is the primary language of instruction (please note that applicants receiving degrees at universities in U.S. territories, such as Puerto Rico, are required to submit the TOEFL or IELTS unless the primary language of instruction at the institution is English).

 All other applicants must achieve at least a minimum score on either the TOEFL or IELTS test as noted below.
 Test scores must be received by the application deadline date.
 Applicants should allow six to eight weeks from the test date for the reporting of scores to the institution.
 Applications from students requiring the TOEFL/IELTS will not be considered without TOEFL/IELTS scores.